-Now, are these as rich as my Life Changing Pancakes??
+Now, are these as rich as my Life Changing Pancakes?
+Or as fluffy as these Best Vegan Fluffy Pancakes?
 No, of course not, duh.
 I mean, instead of 15 g fat per pancake, these are just about 3 g fat!
-That's a huge difference.
+That’s a huge difference.
 And while they are not as rich, they are still soooo close and delicious.

 With these low-fat pancakes, you will have plenty of room to stuff your face with my recipe post from earlier this week, did you catch the Smoky Jalapeno Black Bean Dip?